Review

 How To Choose

-• Color for ballet slippers: most boys' programs specify white canvas ballet slippers.
+• Color for ballet slippers: most boys' programs specify white ballet slippers.
 Some programs specify black.
 A few allow either.
 The default in US studios for boys is white.
 If you're not sure, ask the teacher before ordering, because the Capezio Daisy comes in both and an exchange for color is an avoidable return.

 • When boys need jazz shoes: jazz shoes come up when a boy is enrolled in a jazz technique class (not just combo class).
 The oxford jazz shoe is the correct style for boys.
 Capezio's E-Series Jazz Oxford is one option at the intermediate level.
 For a beginner jazz class, confirm whether the teacher wants a jazz oxford, jazz sneaker, or split-sole jazz shoe before buying.